Wild Bill Hickok: Early life

-James Butler Hickok was born May 27, 1837, in Homer, Illinois, (present-day Troy Grove, Illinois) to William Alonzo Hickok, a farmer and abolitionist, and his wife, Polly Butler.
+James Butler Hickok was born May 27, 1837, in Homer, Illinois, (present-day Troy Grove, Illinois) to William Alonzo Hickok (1801–1852), a farmer and abolitionist, and his wife, Pamelia Hickok (née Butler, 1804–1878).
 Hickok was of English ancestry.
 James was the fourth of six children.
 His father was said to have used the family house, now demolished, as a station on the Underground Railroad.
 William Hickok died in 1852, when James was 15.

 Hickok was a good shot from a young age, and was recognized locally as an outstanding marksman with a pistol.
-Photographs of Hickok appear to depict dark hair, but all contemporaneous descriptions affirm that it was red.
+Photographs of Hickok appear to depict dark hair, but all contemporaneous descriptions affirm that he had red hair.

 In 1855, at age 18, James Hickok fled Illinois following a fight with Charles Hudson, during which both fell into a canal; each thought, mistakenly, that he had killed the other.
 Hickok moved to Leavenworth in the Kansas Territory, where he joined Jim Lane's Free State Army (also known as the Jayhawkers), an antislavery vigilante group active in the new territory during the Bleeding Kansas era.
-While a Jayhawker, he met 12-year-old William Cody (later known as "Buffalo Bill"), who, despite his youth, served as a scout just two years later for the U.S. Army during the Utah War.
+While there he met 12-year-old William Cody (later known as "Buffalo Bill"), who, despite his youth, served as a scout just two years later for the U.S. Army during the Utah War.

 Nicknames

 Hickok used his late father's name, William Hickok, from 1858, and the name William Haycock during the American Civil War.
 Most newspapers referred to him as William Haycock until 1869.
 He was arrested while using the name Haycock in 1865.
 He afterward resumed using his given name, James Hickok.
-Military records after 1865 list him as Hickok, but note that he was also known as Haycock.
+Military records after 1865 list him as Hickok, but he was also known as Haycock.
 In an 1867 article about his shootout with Davis Tutt, his surname was misspelled as Hitchcock.

 While in Nebraska, Hickok was derisively referred to by one man as "Duck Bill" for his long nose and protruding lips.
-He was also known before 1861 among Jayhawkers as "Shanghai Bill" because of his height and slim build.
 He grew a moustache following the McCanles incident, and in 1861 began calling himself "Wild Bill".